eesmer/CyberSecurity-Glossary/security-policies.md

   - Custom security testing scenarios

 Automated scan results should be validated through manual verification in order to identify true findings and manage the false positive rate effectively.

+- ###### Risk Analysis

+For each identified vulnerability, the following factors should be assessed:

+- **Impact**: What is the potential damage? (e.g., data loss, unauthorized access, service disruption)
+- **Likelihood**: How likely is it that this vulnerability will be exploited?
+- **Asset Value**: Which system is affected?
+How critical is it?

+Based on these three factors, the risk level can be calculated: